jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

     }, false, 1)
 ```

-it's pretty hard to understand.
-If a code is hard to understand, you need to rewrite it:
+is pretty hard to understand.
+If the code is hard to understand, you need to rewrite it:

 ```kotlin
 fun <T> Single<T>.refreshWhen(refreshObservable: Observable<Unit>): Observable<T> =